 The 144 acres of land are thought to have been used to house Mississippi Native Americans for a long period.
 During their stay, the indigenous people also embellished the cave with their wall art, which was passed down through the years.

 Due to its large size and diverse geology, this area was considered the gateway to the Underworld.
 Originally, the cave hosted musical performances.
 Currently, a guided tour will provide you with a clear understanding of the cave.

 The Lost Sea is housed in this complicated cave within the Great Smoky Mountains in Eastern Tennessee.

-Most caves in Tennessee are situated in the eastern two-thirds of the state, in limestone-rich areas, according to Tennessee State Parks.
+Most caves are situated in the eastern two-thirds of the state, in limestone-rich areas, according to Tennessee State Parks.
 Limestone was formed “as calcium deposits on the bottoms of shallow oceans millions of years ago.”
 Limestone erodes when it is exposed to rain and flowing water, leaving channels and caverns.

 I hope this material satisfies your need to learn more about this topic.
 Keep in touch with us for more similar information.